 - The accelerated capital cost allowance (CCA) for machinery and equipment provides manufacturers with a 50 per cent rate on a declining-balance basis for eligible assets acquired after 2015 and before 2026.

-- The corporation capital tax was eliminated for all corporations (except banks, trust and loan corporations and Crown corporations) as of December 31, 2010.
+- There is no corporation capital tax for business in Manitoba on the first $10 million taxable capital paid (except banks, trust and loan corporations and Crown corporations).